The main computing platforms in CIS are Sun Solaris, Linux, and Microsoft Windows.

 The CIS Wireless network is now managed by the K-State Computing and Network Services (CNS) department.
 To gain access to the network, you will need to have a valid eID and follow these instructions listed on the CNS website.

-You may remotely access many of the machines in the department via the Internet or other parts of the campus network.
-You can get a shell on any of the Linux or Solaris machines by using a program called secure shell (SSH).
+You may remotely access the department Linux shell server from anywhere on- or off-campus an SSH client.
 While on another Unix-based machine (such as BSD, Linux, Solaris, or MacOS X) you can open a terminal window and type:

-If you want to do this from Microsoft Windows, then you need to locate a secure shell program.
-The most popular SSH programs for Windows are PuTTY and Tera Term SSH.
-We strongly prefer PuTTY as Tera Term is not currently being maintained very well.
+If you want to do this from Microsoft Windows, then you need to locate a secure shell program, such as PuTTY.

-Another way to transfer files is transfering file through command line.
+Another way to transfer files from a Linux host is using the command line.
 Start with logging in with an SFTP sesion with

 To upload files